Updated: 6 days ago

 One of the best parts about individualized expectations for every student is your child is never behind!
 You can have him work on just what he needs at each moment, regardless of what all the other children are doing.
 HE IS NEVER BEHIND!

 Let's admit that every child has weaknesses.
 That's OK!
 Every child also has strengths.
 That's also OK!
 In the same way we allow our child to get ahead, we need to respect his timeline and allow him to get behind.
 IT IS OK!

 It's a fallacy that if a child falls behind in his grades he can never get caught up.
 One of my sons was intimidated by long division as a child.
 I didn't insist he learn it.
 Finally, when he was 17 he decided to teach it to himself.
 It was easy to learn at that age and the only mystifying thing about the experience was his confusion over why children are forced to learn it at such a young age.
 Learning it later did not slow him down.
 He did just fine in his high school and college math classes.

 See, the problem is, when you start worrying about how your child compares to all others, that usually only means you don't want him to fall behind.
 Then you spend your time and resources helping your child overcome his weaknesses.
 For many students, this is hard, unwelcome work.

 But what about his strengths?
 Traditional schools generally don't really care if a child is capable of moving ahead in some areas.
 That is the least of their concerns.

 My same son is a graphic artist.
 He discovered this talent as a young teenager.
 Before he was 18, he had already done professional graphic work.
-He would not have had the time to do increase this talent if I had insisted that he spend his extra time working on his math weakness.
+He would not have had the time to increase this talent if I had insisted that he spend his extra time working on his math weakness.
 Today, this son of mine is a college graduate, with a degree in art and as a graphic artist, he is supporting his family.